liltimtim/mongodb_howto/README.md

 * mongodump
 * mongorestore

+> **Use your brain!!!!**

+> These tools will not hold your hand at all.
+There isn't a "confirm" button.
+All actions you perform with these tools are final (unless you have a backup).
+You can silently destroy your database using a simple parameter so please, read and type carefully **BEFORE** pressing your return key.

 > This tutorial was designed and uses V 3.6 of MongoDB to include its toolsets.
 If any command fails or differs from this tutorial its probably because you have a newer version.
 Always look at the documentation on the official website which, will always have the latest information.

 **Goals**